 Some national firms also have local research teams as well, which can provide more microeconomic information.

-Advantages to Working with a Local Commercial Real Estate Firm
+Advantages of Working with a Local Commercial Real Estate Firm

 Ability to be Nimble